Reading Smart Meters: IR, D0 & SML Explained Simply

-Many households now have a digital electricity meter – often also called a "smart meter".
+Many households now have a digital electricity meter – often called a "Smart Meter."
 But how can you actually read the data?
-And what do terms like IR interface , D0 , or SML mean?
+And what do terms like IR interface, D0, or SML mean?

-In this article, we explain the most important interfaces in an easy-to-understand way – without technical frustration – and show you which solution is really worthwhile in everyday life.
+In this article, we explain the most important interfaces in an easy-to-understand way – without technical frustration – and show you which solution is truly worthwhile for everyday use.

-First of all: Smart meter or digital electricity meter – what is the difference?
+First off: Smart Meter or digital electricity meter – what's the difference?

-In everyday language, the terms are often used interchangeably – however, technically there is a difference:
+In everyday life, the terms are often used interchangeably – however, technically there is a difference:

 -